 Career Outlook and Salary

-The BLS reported that market research analysts, a career with job responsibilities, duties and qualifications that align very closely with insight managers, could see 32% growth in employment between 2012 and 2022.
-The availability of consumer information and related data and the ability of companies to use it for measuring customer care, product development and marketing effectiveness may influence this growth.
-In 2013, the BLS indicated that market research analysts earned a median annual salary of $60,800.
+The BLS reports that market research analyst, a career with job responsibilities, duties and qualifications that align very closely with insight managers, can expect to see 19% growth in employment between 2014 and 2024.
+The availability of consumer information and related data and the ability of companies to use it to measure customer care, product development and marketing effectiveness, may influence this growth.
+The BLS indicates that market research analysts earned a median annual salary of $62,150 in 2015.

 Clinical psychologists work with patients to address behavioral, emotional and mental health care needs.
 Responsibilities may include screening patients, identifying conditions that warrant treatment, developing appropriate treatment plans and providing psychological care using techniques like psychotherapy, according to job postings from USAjobs.gov.
 They may also work with related professionals like psychiatrists, medical support staff or social workers to coordinate care.